Hemanth3303/Cpp-Library-CMake-Template/README.md

 # Cpp-Library-CMake-Template
 A template for making a Static Library in C++ using CMake

+## Note
+ASAN and UBSAN (if available) are enabled for both SanboxApp and MyLibrary in debug build in this template example.

 ## Usage Example
 First clone the repo recursively.